vttale/serve-stale/README.md

    major incidents.
 The patch has been contributed to the Internet Systems Consortium in anticipation that it will be incorporated to their main BIND distribution.

+   Unbound has a similar feature for serving stale answers, but it works in a very different way by returning whatever cached answer it has before trying to refresh expired records.

 6. Security Considerations